Hellenistic fortifications: Towers

 Towers provided a variety of purposes for the Greeks.
 They were a place to store military supplies and provide lookouts out over the fortification walls.
 In the Hellenistic Period, there was a shift in the construction and placement of towers.
 This is due to the increasing necessity to have what would be the strongest defensive line.
 Prior to the Hellenistic Period, towers were largely simple, single-storied square buildings.
 Due to advances in military technology this style of tower changed.
-The creation of the cannon led to the development of circular or multi-angled towers rather than square shaped.
-The new shapes made the structure stronger against impact from a cannonball.

 At the start of the Hellenistic Period, towers were incorporated into the fortification walls.
-Moving through the Hellenistic Period, there was a shift to towers being constructed separate from the wall system.
+Later, there was a shift to towers being constructed separate from the wall system.
 Circular or multi-angled towers would have been more difficult to incorporate into the flat-walled architecture.
 They were also separated due to their vulnerability to attack.
-If a cannon were to take down a separate tower, it would not effect the defensibility of the walls.

-This idea is seen specifically at Alinda, Karia.
+This idea is seen specifically at Alinda, Caria.
 Original construction had the citadel connected in the city walls.
 A later construction purposefully brought the citadel outside the city defense fortifications, and away from the city center.
-This has been hypothesized as a decision to further protect the city, by keeping a potential military target away from the society.
+This has been hypothesized as a decision to further protect the city, by keeping a potential military target away from the city.

 Materials and construction

 Hellenistic fortifications were built out of a variety of materials.
 The materials largely depended on what could be sourced locally.
 This provided the cheapest, most abundant option.
 Most common were ashlar block masonry and mud-brick.
 However, we also see limestone and stone filled with rubble.
-Mud-brick was common in colonies located around the Black Sea and Ionia.
-The process for mud-brick took materials of clay and water and then added sand to strengthen the consistency.
+Mudbrick was common in colonies located around the Black Sea and Ionia.

-The mixture was then placed in wooden molds and let to dry in the sun.
 In the Hellenistic period, the use of ashlar block style masonry developed.
-Here, blocks were evenly cut small and rectangular, to create the strongest individual block.
-Thus, creating stronger walls and towers.
+Here, blocks were evenly cut small and rectangular, to create the strongest individual block, creating stronger walls and towers.
 These construction projects were largely financed from public funds, rather than from individual donors as they were a public necessity.